Find Affordable College Courses

 Springfield, MA

-Western New England University came in at #10 in this year’s edition of the Best Value Engineering Master’s Degree Schools in the New England Region ranking.
-Located in the city of Springfield, Western New England is a private not-for-profit school with a small student population.
+With a ranking of #10, Western New England University did quite well on this year’s best value schools for engineering students working on their master’s degree.
+Located in the medium-sized city of Springfield, Western New England is a private not-for-profit college with a small student population.

 Best Engineering Colleges by State